CSRF and Beyond

 It seems that in these cases the presence of CSRF just serves to increase the XSS risk rather than be a vuln on its own.
 Otherwise, you risk producing too much noise by calling any resource with a query string vulnerable.
 In this case CSRF provides a rejoinder to the comment, “That’s a nice reflected XSS, but you can only hack yourself with it.
 So what.”
 Without the XSS vuln you probably wouldn’t waste time protecting that particular resource.

 Look at a few of the other WhiteHat examples.
-They clearly fall into CSRF (changing shipping address, password set/reset mechanisms) with no doubt successful exploits could be demonstrated.
+They clearly fall into CSRF vulns – changing shipping address, password reset mechanisms.

-What’s interesting is that they seem to require race conditions or to happen during specific workflows to be successful4, e.g. execute the CSRF so the shipping address is changed before the transaction is completed.
-That neither detracts from the impact nor obviates it as a vulnerability.
+What’s interesting is that they seem to require race conditions or to happen during specific workflows to be successful, e.g. execute the CSRF so the shipping address is changed before the transaction is completed.
+That neither detracts from the impact nor obviates it as a vuln.
 Instead, it highlights a more subtle aspect of web security: state management.

 I chose this Robin Hood-esque scenario to take your attention away from the malicious attacker/victim formula of CSRF to focus on the abuse of workflows.